-Community Town Halls will also be held before the statewide Town Hall on the chosen topic.
-These smaller sessions will convene across the state in order to capture input from Arizona's many diverse communities.
+Community Town Halls will also be held before the Statewide Town Hall on the chosen topic.
+These smaller sessions will tap into communities across the state in order to capture input from Arizona's many diverse perspectives.
 Reports from the Community Town Hall sessions will be compiled and included with the background materials to further enrich the discussions at the statewide Town Hall.

-The topic chosen for 2019 is Strong Families.
-Thriving Children.
+The topic chosen for 2020-21 is Creating Vibrant Communities.

-The topic chosen for 2020 is Healthy Communities.
+The topic chosen for 2022 is Mental Health, Homelessness, and Substance Use.